DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

 Deprecation Notices
 -------------------

+* linux: Linux kernel version 3.2 (which is the current minimum required version for the DPDK) is not maintained anymore.
+Therefore the planned minimum required kernel version for DPDK 19.02 will be the next oldest Long Term Stable (LTS) version which is 3.16, but compatibility for recent distribution kernels will be kept.

 * kvargs: The function ``rte_kvargs_process`` will get a new parameter for returning key match count.
 It will ease handling of no-match case.